Enhjin/Vivere/docs/status.md

 Overall, our maximum Q-value increases which denotes a higher trend in performance in respect to the number of total steps taken.
 Our goal is to maximize the Q-value so that it helps the agent predict the next best action based on the expected reward.
 With a higher Q-value, it can thus choose the next best action and thereby minimizing loss.

 We trained our agent for approximately 3 hours and 40 minutes.
-It is important to note, however, that the fire acts and spreads randomly and is beyond our control.
+It is important to note, however, that the fire acts and spreads randomly and is beyond our control in terms of its speed and direction(s) when the fire is not blocked by a sea lantern.
 Consequently, this made it extremely difficult to train the agent so that the agent can dodge the fire.
 On bigger maps, it would take longer (i.e, days of training) and a larger neural network.

 ### Remaining Goals and Challenges